-Analysis: S&P 500 trailing earnings have been trending sideways to slightly higher over the past couple of quarters.
-According to Factset analysts are projecting earnings growth of 1% for calendar year 2019 (a slightly lower forecast relative to last month's report), and projecting11% earnings growth in calendar year 2020.
-I'm currently neutral to slightly positive on this picture.
-Chart Framework: I'd get incrementally negative if the trailing 12-month earnings moved down over consecutive quarters (QoQ), i.e., two or more quarters.
+Source: © Merk Investments, Bloomberg Analysis: S&P 500 trailing earnings have been trending slightly lower over the past couple of quarters.
+According to Factset analysts are projecting earnings growth of 0% for calendar year 2019 (a slightly lower forecast relative to last month's report), and projecting 10% earnings growth in calendar year 2020 (a slightly lower forecast relative to last month's report).
+I'm currently negative on this picture.
+Chart Framework: I'd get incrementally positive if the trailing 12-month earnings moved back up over consecutive quarters (QoQ), i.e., two or more quarters.
 It's worth noting that this framework may be more of a coincident or confirmatory rather than a leading indicator with respect to a major market top.

-Business Cycle Backdrop

-Leading Economic Indicators (LEI) Index and the S&P 500
+Business Cycle Backdrop Leading Economic Indicators (LEI) Index and the S&P 500

-Analysis: The LEI Index was flat for August and remains at cycle highs.
-This picture is generally positive.
+Source: © Merk Investments, Bloomberg Analysis: The LEI Index was slightly down for September and is currently a little below cycle highs; however, this picture generally remains positive.
 Chart Framework: I'd get incrementally negative on the outlook for the S&P if the LEI Index began trending down on a YoY basis while the S&P was at or near bull market highs.

-Global Growth Backdrop

-Large Economy Manufacturing PMIs (Purchasing Managers Index) and the S&P 500
+Global Growth Backdrop Large Economy Manufacturing PMIs (Purchasing Managers Index) and the S&P 500

-Analysis: Manufacturing PMIs were mostly negative over the past month, all readings are now below 50.
-Chart Framework: I'd get positive if all readings are above 50.

-U.S. Financial Conditions

-Chicago Fed National Financial Conditions Index and the S&P 500
+Source: © Merk Investments, Bloomberg Analysis: Manufacturing PMIs were mixed over the past month.
+The U.S. and Germany ticked up, but all readings remain below 50.
+Chart Framework: I'd get positive if all readings move above 50.
+U.S. Financial Conditions Chicago Fed National Financial Conditions Index and the S&P 500

+Source: © Merk Investments, Bloomberg

-Analysis: Financial conditions have tightened somewhat since last month's report and are at -0.72 as of the week ending 9/13/2019.
-Financial conditions are still relatively loose and generally supportive of the stock market.
+Analysis: Financial conditions have eased slightly over the past month, currently at -0.74.
+Financial conditions are relatively loose and generally supportive of the stock market.
 Chart Framework: I'd get incrementally negative on the outlook for the S&P if financial conditions moved through the -0.50 level.

 S&P 500 Market Breadth